RuiPChaves/Transformers-FillerGap-dependencies/Bert/fg_2x2_embedding_nsai/readme.txt

-There are major three versions of the experiment:
+There are three versions of the experiment:

 1. In version 1 the items involve verbs that are optionally intransitive (e.g. "talk (about)")
 2. In version 2 the items involve verbs that are not optionally intransitive (e.g. "relied on")